 Quigley questioned Special Counsel on DOJ policy against indicting a President, Trump’s praise for Wikileaks

-Today, U.S. Representative Mike Quigley (IL-05), who serves on the House Permanent Select Committee on Intelligence, released the following statement after Special Counsel Robert Mueller delivered a press statement reiterating the findings of his investigation:
+Today, U.S. Representative Mike Quigley (IL-05), a member of the House Permanent Select Committee on Intelligence (HPSCI), issued the following statement after Special Counsel Robert Mueller’s testimony before HPSCI and the House Committee on the Judiciary:

 Today, U.S. Representative Mike Quigley’s (IL-05) legislation to increase Congressional transparency passed the U.S. House of Representatives unanimously.
 The bipartisan, bicameral Access to Congressionally Mandated Reports Act (ACMRA), H.R.
 736, will establish a searchable central website for the public to access any report that has been mandated by Congress.